Pet licensing community outreach

 There are many benefits to licensing your pet.
 First and foremost, licensed pets are far more likely to be returned to their owner.
 License fees also directly support RASKC's mission to help animals in our area, including investigating animal cruelty, reuniting stray pets with their families, and adopting thousands of pets to their forever home every year.

-RASKC staff will visit neighborhoods in Bellevue, Covington, Enumclaw, Kenmore, Kent, Kirkland, Maple Valley, Newcastle, and unincorporated areas of south King County on weekends through the spring and summer.
+In 2018, RASKC staff will visit neighborhoods in Bellevue, Covington, Enumclaw, Kent, Maple Valley, Mercer Island and Unincorporated King County South of I-90 on weekends from April through October.
 Other cities could be added to this list at a later date.